AstridSlet/visual_exam/assignment_2/README.md

 ## Discussion of results
 Though this method for image comparison is relatively simple it helps to illuminate how a computer interprets RGB images.
-By splitting the images up in three different color channels and comparing the distribution of pixel values of the three colors the computer is able to compare images.
-This assignment thus serves as an insight into how comparison of pixel intensities works.
-While simply looking at color is, of course, a simplistic approach to image comparison, this assessment of pixel intensities is also the foundation of the application of kernel functions.
+By splitting the images up in three different color channels and comparing the distribution of pixel values of the three colors the computer is able to make a judgment on how similar two images are.

+While simply looking at color, naturally, is a simplistic approach to image comparison, this assessment of pixel intensities is also the foundation of the application of kernel functions.
 When a kernel function designed to detect edges in an image is applied, this kernel function will summaries the distribution of pixel intensity values in an image.
-This can enable a model to detect if the values are marking an edge in the image, and from the combined information of many kernel functions of various types the algorithm can learn to detect objects.
-Thus, this script servs as an illustration of how images are interpreted by computers at the simplest level.
+This can enable a model to detect if the values are marking an edge in the image, and from the combined information of many kernel functions of various types of the algorithm can learn to detect objects – and from these higher-level representations also make comparisons of images.
+Despite providing an easy method for image comparison, one can argue that this assignment serves as an insight into how these higher-level image comparisons works.